Skip to content

 6. Store with memory evolution

-Use evolve=True to deduplicate against existing notes — LLM extracts facts, compares to existing memory, and decides ADD/UPDATE/DELETE/NOOP per fact:
+Use evolve=True to deduplicate against existing notes.
+The LLM extracts facts, compares them to existing memory, and returns the operation taken per fact:

 note, status = mm.remember(